aroberge/avantpy/README.md

 this new project called Friendly-traceback is much more promising in terms of being used by many people and in helping beginners learn programming using Python.

-Those interested in this new projet should go to https://aroberge.github.io/friendly-traceback-docs/docs/html/index.html  (Code at: https://github.com/aroberge/friendly-traceback)
+Those interested in this new projet should go to https://friendly-traceback.github.io/docs/index.html  (Code at: https://github.com/friendly-traceback)

+Due to many changes done since AvantPy has been put on hold, it is very likely that it does not

 The documentation for AvantPy can be found at https://aroberge.github.io/avantpy/docs/html/ .
 AvantPy uses Black.